khusanov-m/Web-Development-P2/README.md

 - Build with help of Vuejs framework
 - Options API implemented in this website
-- Non-responsive (PC users in target as design created only)
+- Non-responsive (the design was intended for PC users)
 - Re-used section with logic operations
 - SCSS style with BEM technology structre